 Cape Fear National

-Cape Fear National in Leland is the newest golf course in Brunswick County.
+Cape Fear National in Leland is one of the newest golf courses in Brunswick County.
 Among its prestigious awards, Cape Fear was named among the top "11 best courses you can play in NC" as named by Golfweek magazine.
 Expect to see ornate grasses, drive-through waste bunkers, two waterfalls and over 1,500 linear feet of bridges as you weave through 18 holes of exceptionally conditioned golf.

 According to Director of Sales and Marketing, Brad Walker, “There’s really a wow factor here at Cape Fear National.
 Week after week, we receive rave reviews on the overall conditioning of the golf course, the surrounding natural landscape and the quality of our A1/A4 Bentgrass greens.
 Tim Cate’s attention to detail is impressive and he is an expert when it comes to local landscape in Coastal North Carolina.”